How to Make a Homeless Care Package That’s Actually Useful

 3. First Aid Kit

-Living in the streets, homeless individuals are constantly exposed to situations where first aid is necessary.
+Living on the streets, homeless individuals are constantly exposed to situations where first aid is necessary.
 So if you can, include the following items in your care kit too:

 - antibacterial wipes